Anime Review: Knights of Sidonia Season 1 (2014)

 Distributor: Streaming exclusively on Netflix, distributed on home video by Sentai Filmworks

 Runtime: 300 minutes

 Released: June 9th, 2015

-Availability: on DVD and Blu-Ray, buy on Amazon and RightStufAnime, steaming exclusively on Netflix
+Availability: on DVD and Blu-Ray, buy on Amazon and RightStufAnime, streaming exclusively on Netflix

 Aboard a lone spaceship, humanities last survivors search for a new planet to call home while constantly evading dangerous creatures known as Gauna.
 A young teenager named Nagate Tanikaze ventures out from deep below the ship to steal food.
 After he is caught he is asked to become a Garde pilot and protect the ship Sidonia from the Gauna.